Travel Allowance Fee Updates for 2023

 • The technician picks up specimens drawn by a physician or personnel

-Services rendered under these parameters in the CY 2023 is $1.11 per mile.
 This is to be prorated in situations when there are patients that are non-Medicare in the same trip.
 This means that a pro-rated collection fee is collected in addition to the per mile fee only when a patient covered by Medicare and a patient not covered by Medicare are visited within a single trip.
 The per mile fee only applies to the patient covered.

 Flat Rate Allowance (P9604)

 This applies to situations where the technician travels under 20 miles round trip.
-Reimbursement allowed in CY 2023 is a flat rate of $1.10 multiplied by the mileage and divided by each beneficiary charged with a speciman collection fee.
+Reimbursement allowed in CY 2024 is a flat rate of $1.13 multiplied by 10 and divided by the number of beneficiaries for whom a specimen collection fee is paid.

 This means that if a technician sees a non-Medicare patient in a trip with Medicare patients, the Medicare patients will have a claim charged individually for travel allowance and the non-Medicare patient’s specimen collection fee is not payable.
 The non-Medicare patient is then not included in the dividend of total beneficiaries served on the trip.